ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/README.md

 The course is organized in six chapters, covering the following topics.

 - Chapter 1: Introduction to probability & random variables.
-- Chapter 2: Sampling from a probability distribution & Confidence intervals.
+- Chapter 2: Sampling from a distribution & confidence intervals.
-- Chapter 3: Hypothesis testing.
+- Chapter 3: Introduction to hypothesis testing.

 ## Setup